 The current U.S. policy on drugs and migrants is making these economies valuable, and like prohibition, people are taking advantage of record profits this policy enables, forming powerful and organized cartels, inviting further corruption and violence.

 Activities and infrastructure from U.S. border policy is wreaking havoc on ecosystems along the border.
 Border wall construction is quickly becoming one of the most serious threats to ecosystems in the Sonoran Desert and Sky Island regions.

 The border wall severs cross-border ecosystems shared by Mexico and the U.S. Large and small animals are prevented from migrating, young from disbursing, individuals from finding new territories.
 The border wall's impacts to larger animals such as Jaguars, bears, or coati are obvious, but what is not are the innumerable smaller animals that are impacted.
 Frogs, snakes, small mammals, and even some species of birds are prevented from moving across the landscape.
-Activity, lights, roads and other border related disruptions are causing problems for a variety of wildlife.
+Activity, lights, roads and other border related disruptions are killing and causing problems for a variety of wildlife.

 Beyond the wall there are many other environmental impacts associated with border activities.
-New road construction, off road vehicles, erosion, high power flood-lights, and general increased activity are all taking their toll on wildlife and plant-life in the border region.
+New road construction, off-road vehicles, erosion, high-power flood-lights, and general increased activity are all taking their toll on wildlife and plant-life in the border region.